Início / Todos / Rejected: The luna of the supreme Alpha / Chapter 4: The Awakening of the Supreme

 Just a few more.

-Then, in the darkness of the forest, something glimmered.
-A pale beam of light filtered through a nearly invisible gap between the roots of an ancient tree.
+Then, in the darkness of the forest, something shone.
+A pale shaft of light pierced through an almost invisible opening between the roots of an ancient tree.

 An entrance.